jet2jet/resedit-js-cli/README.md

 Specifies a URL of the Time Stamping Authority (TSA), to add a time-stamp information for signed binary.
 The server must accept and response Time-Stamp Protocol (TSP) based on RFC 3161.

-By default Node.js `http` or `https` module will be used for connection, but you can use [request](https://www.npmjs.com/package/request) module by installing it manually as followings:
+By default Node.js `http` or `https` module will be used for connection, but you can use [request](https://www.npmjs.com/package/request) module or [node-fetch](https://www.npmjs.com/package/node-fetch) by installing it manually as followings:

 ```
 npm install resedit-cli request
+- or -
+npm install resedit-cli node-fetch
 ```

-> At least `request@2.88.0` is expected.
+> - For `request`, at least `request@2.88.0` is expected.
 If less than 2.88.0, a warning log will be printed.
+> - For `node-fetch`, you can instead set `global.fetch` variable with a valid function.
+This means that you can use another `fetch` library such as `isomorphic-fetch`.
+> - Currently if both `request` and fetch are available, `request` is used.

-By installing it, you can connect to the server with features that request module supports, such as with a HTTP proxy.
-(If request module is not installed, HTTP proxies cannot be used.)
+By installing one of them, you can connect to the server with features that those module supports, such as with a HTTP proxy.
+(If those modules are not installed, HTTP proxies cannot be used.)

 If this parameter is omitted, a time-stamp will not be added.